 Once you’ve mixed the two salts together, add a quarter cup of baking soda.
 Baking soda is great for soothing irritated skin and softening bath water.
 These three things will make up the base of your bath salts.
 Now it’s time to choose your oils.

 The most commonly used essential oil for bath salts is by far Lavender.
 Lavender’s gentle scent has been prized for centuries, and its oil is known for its positive effects on the parts of the brain that control emotion.
-Hence it’s calming, relaxing effect.
+Hence it’s calming, and has a relaxing effect.
 For extra pain-relief, blend with Rosemary and Eucalyptus.

 For an extra relaxing bath, blend with Chamomile, Bergamot, and Geranium.
 Have sore, achy feet or legs?
 Try Peppermint oil.
 Coming down with a cold?
 Try Peppermint, Eucalyptus, and Lemon.